4 Home Remedies For Dandruff | Causes And Symptoms

 1. Apple Cider Vinegar

-The main component of apple cider vinegar is acetic acid (10).
+Using apple cider vinegar for dandruff is an effective and common remedy.
+Its main component is acetic acid, known to have strong antifungal properties (10).
 Acetic acid is known to have strong antifungal properties (11).
 Hence, using ACV may help with treating the dandruff caused by Malassezia.

 You Will Need